 Step-by-Step Solution (Windows 11 / macOS Ventura 13+)

 - Assess the gap.
-Find the narrowest spot where the door panel meets the chassis.
+Find the narrowest seam where the panel meets the frame.
+Skip spots near cables or sensitive bits.

 - Insert a tool.

-- Windows: Grab a plastic pry tool (like an iFixit Jimmy) or a flat-head screwdriver.
+- Windows: Grab a plastic pry tool like an iFixit Jimmy or wrap a flat-head screwdriver in tape to avoid scratches.

-- macOS/MacBooks: Slide an MFI-approved nylon spudger between the rear case and trackpad.
+- macOS/MacBooks: Slide a nylon spudger or an MFI-approved pry tool between the rear case and trackpad.

-- Use a wedge.
-Once you’ve created a gap, slip in a second tool—a dental pick works—to widen the space safely.
+- Insert a wedge.
+Once you’ve got a gap, use a second tool like a dental pick to spread it open safely.

 - Release the latch.

-- Windows laptops: Press the hidden latch release button (usually under the hinge cover).
+- Windows laptops: Press the hidden latch release button, usually tucked under the hinge cover.

-- MacBooks: Gently pull the battery connector straight out with tweezers.
+- MacBooks: Carefully disconnect the battery connector with tweezers or a spudger.

 If This Didn’t Work

-- Heat assist (for plastic clips).
-Warm stubborn plastic clips with a hairdryer on low for about 30 seconds to soften them.
+- Heat assist.
+Blast the stubborn plastic clips with a hairdryer on low for 20–30 seconds before prising.

 - Rubber band trick.
-Wrap a thick rubber band around the pry tool’s handle for better grip and even pressure.
+Loop a thick rubber band around the pry tool’s handle to boost grip and spread pressure evenly.

 - Lever extension.
-Tape two wooden coffee stirrers together to make a longer lever for tricky spots.
+Tape together wooden coffee stirrers to create a longer lever for those hard-to-reach spots.

 Prevention Tips

 - Use the right tool.
-Metal on plastic?
-Never.
-Stick to nylon, plastic, or wood to avoid scratches.
+Metal on plastic is a recipe for scratches and cracks—stick to nylon, plastic, or wood tools instead.

 - Mark your progress.
-Snap photos before and during disassembly—your future self will thank you when reassembling.
+Snap photos before and during disassembly to avoid missing components when putting it back together.

 - Store tools properly.
-Keep pry tools in a labeled pouch so they don’t vanish in the depths of your tool drawer.
+Keep pry tools in a labeled pouch so they’re always ready and don’t go missing.

 What is the difference between Prise and prize?